Arshdeep00001/ultimate-shell-scripting-linux-guide/07-process-management/README.md

 - `pidof processname` – Find the PID of a running program

 ### Managing Processes
-- `kill PID` – Terminate a process by PID
+- `kill PID` – Terminate a process by PID.
 Q. Why do we kill a process ?
 A. When a heavy application or a process consumes a lot of CPU and Memory resources such that it slows the working of the other processes or hangs the entire system, then we need to kill that particular process.